scala-italy/2018.scala-italy.it/README.md

 In order to keep the bundle size as small as possible, locale files are dynamically requested according to the user's preferred language (this uses the webpack bundle splitting feature).

-Same goes for the `Intl` polyfill required by some browsers (e.g. Safari): it is provided as a separate bundle and requested only if needed.
+Same goes for the [`Intl.js` polyfill](https://github.com/andyearnshaw/Intl.js/) required by some browsers (e.g. Safari): it is provided as a separate bundle and requested only if needed.

 ## Basic components
 Basic components are building blocks for all the application's components.
 They are highly reusable components, and they are often customization over third parties components.

-This webseed comes with a dependency on `buildo-react-components` and some of them are cherry-picked in `app/components/Basic/index.js`.
+This webseed comes with a dependency on [`buildo/react-components`](https://github.com/buildo/react-components) and some of them are cherry-picked in [`app/components/Basic/index.js`](https://github.com/buildo/revenge-webseed/blob/master/src/app/components/Basic/index.js).

-An example of customization over a third-party component is `app/components/Basic/LoadingSpinner/LoadingSpinner.js`.
+An example of customization over a third-party component is [`app/components/Basic/LoadingSpinner/LoadingSpinner.js`](https://github.com/buildo/revenge-webseed/blob/master/src/app/components/Basic/LoadingSpinner/LoadingSpinner.js).